Class A CDL Training at Southwest Truck Driver Training

 • Turning, including three-point turns

-The CDL A is the broadest type of commercial license, qualifying drivers for almost any entry-level driving job in the industry (barring those requiring endorsement).
-In addition, all Southwest graduates can take advantage of our lifetime job placement assistance program in four categories: dedicated, local, OTR, and regional.
+The CDL A is the broadest type of commercial license, qualifying drivers for almost any entry-level driving job in the industry (barring those requiring endorsements).
+Driving jobs can be divided into four categories: OTR, regional, dedicated, and local.

 • Dedicated: Driving the same OTR route repeatedly; typically home every week or so